 Coding Guide

-This style guide extends from the official and some aspects has been modified to suit our needs.
+This style guide extends from the official Google Javascript style guide and some aspects has been modified to suit our needs.

 Git commits should follow the format: